Shawshank redemption character analysis

-ANDY DUFRESNE: LIFE IS A JOURNEY
+ANDY DUFRESNE CHARACTER ANALYSIS: LIFE IS A JOURNEY

 You strike me as a particularly icy